brunaschneiders/classes_register_front/README.md

 ## Access

-this project is hosted on Heroku and can be accessed through the link: https://classes-register-front.herokuapp.com/
+This project is hosted on Heroku and can be accessed through the link: https://classes-register-front.herokuapp.com/

 ## API